-I have been a costume designer for Saturday Night Live, an Emmy-award winning TV art director for Martha Stewart, and art directed the renovation of an Italian villa, owned by Olympic Gold medalist, Brian Boitano, for HGTV, and, most recently, Food Network show,“Daphne Dishes,” in Los Angeles.
+I have been a costume designer for Saturday Night Live, an Emmy-award winning TV art director for Martha Stewart, and art directed the renovation of an Italian villa, owned by Olympic Gold medalist, Brian Boitano, for HGTV, and Food Network show,“Daphne Dishes,” in Los Angeles.

-Here’s a few pages from my design portfolio – click on images to enlarge – followed by an interview about my design process, and how travel influences what I do, with Just Luxe.com
+Here is my design portfolio.
+Download it, or click on the upper-right button of the layouts below to enlarge them in Pinterest.
+Following is an interview about my design process, and how travel influences what I do, with Just Luxe.com.

 INTERVIEW FROM Just Luxe:

 INTERIOR DESIGN INSPIRATION ON A GLOBAL SCALE | PAMELA PETERSON

 How does your personal aesthetic come through in your designs?

 When people ask me what I do, I usually say, “I just make things look good.”
 What that means to me is an inviting environment that is uncluttered, tranquil, and balanced.
 If a room has too many colors and is a hodgepodge of style , I neutralize.
 Clear the clutter and then carefully add back what’s beautiful and necessary.
 As the Shakers so wisely said in the 18th century, “If it is both necessary and useful, don’t hesitate to make it beautiful.”

 I also love juxapositions…an antique chandelier above a mid-century modern Saarinen table, a contemporary fabric on a Louis VI chair.
 Probably the best way to describe my aesthetic is this: Simplicity with a twist.

 Do you have a signature piece or color that you always incorporate?